The No.1003 and its big brother the No.1005 are wonderfully refined little drill presses and grand examples of North Brothers mfg. design excellence.

 - Made by: North Brothers, Philedephia, USA

-Notes: Ceased screws prevent the drive wheel and crank handle from being removed on this example.
+Notes: Seized screws prevent the drive wheel and crank handle from being removed on this example.